Understanding the fees and unique features on crowdfunding sites and fundraising websites can help you choose between the hundreds of options.

 YouCaring does not permit fundraising for legal defense, litigation, bail bonds or other legal matters.

-YouCaring does not charge admin or service fees though donors are given the option to donate to the website to support operations.
+YouCaring advertises that it doesn’t charge admin or service fees but be aware that during the donation process YouCaring is going to ask your donors to donate to the website to support operations.
 PayPal and WePay offer third-party payment processing and charge 2.9% plus $0.30 per transaction.